 - choose fragrance-free cleaning products, beauty products, and detergents

 - bathe for 5–10 minutes each day, followed by patting skin dry and immediately moisturizing the skin

 Many people find that certain things or situations can trigger a flare-up.
 Common triggers include:

 - irritants, such as from nickel jewelry or cigarette smoke

 - humid weather

 - dry, cold weather

-On black skin, eczema patches may look dark brown, purple, or gray.
-In some cases, the condition presents as small, firm, raised bumps.
+On darker skin, eczema patches may look dark brown, purple, or gray.
+In some cases, the condition presents small, firm, raised bumps.